avasdao/nexajs/web/src/pages/index.md

 {% quick-links %}

-{% quick-link title="Installation" icon="installation" href="/installation" description="Step-by-step guides to setting up your workspace and installing the library." /%}
+{% quick-link title="Installation" icon="installation" href="/installation" description="Simply drop the Core library into your existing application, then add-on adt'l features as you need them." /%}

-{% quick-link title="Integration" icon="plugins" href="/integration" description="Let's get you up and running with your first Nexa project in under 5 minutes." /%}
+{% quick-link title="Builder Studio" icon="theming" href="/studio" description="Discover how the TOP Nexican Builders are generating sustainable revenue streams for PROFIT!" /%}

-{% quick-link title="Step-by-Step Guide" icon="presets" href="/guide" description="Learn how to scale your existing EVM project(s) over Nexa 'wise' contracts." /%}
+{% quick-link title="Walkthrough Guide" icon="presets" href="/guide" description="Follow along with a step-by-step, interactive tour of NEXA.js from A to Z in under an hour." /%}

-{% quick-link title="Builder Studio" icon="theming" href="/studio" description="Learn how devs & creators are building NEXA revenue streams for profit!" /%}
+{% quick-link title="Integrations" icon="plugins" href="/integrations" description="NEXA.js can be integrated with plain JavaScript or by using one of several popular module loaders." /%}

 {% /quick-links %}